nsmithuk/ocsf-json-schema/README.md

 # OCSF JSON Schema

-> [!CAUTION]
+> [!NOTE]
 > This is a work in progress—primarily for my own learning about OCSF.
 Please treat this as beta-grade code.

 ## Overview

-This project provides a tool for generating [JSON Schema](https://json-schema.org/draft/2020-12) files that can be used for validating log files that follow the Open Cybersecurity Schema Framework.
+This project provides a tool for generating [JSON Schema](https://json-schema.org/draft/2020-12) files that can be used for validating instances of events that follow the Open Cybersecurity Schema Framework.

 ## Project Goal

 The goal of this project is to generate OCSF JSON Schema files locally using Python, eliminating the need to download them from [schema.ocsf.io](https://schema.ocsf.io).
-Given the vast number of possible variations across OCSF versions, classes, objects, and profiles, this approach provides a more efficient way to validate log files—especially when dealing with diverse inputs.
+Given the large number of possible variations across OCSF versions, classes, objects, and profiles, this approach provides a more efficient way to validate events—especially when dealing with diverse inputs.
 It also reduces reliance on external servers, making validation both faster and more sustainable.

 OCSF JSON Schemas are complex, consisting of numerous interrelated classes and objects spanning multiple schema versions.
 Additionally, the structure must adapt based on the selected OCSF profiles.
 This tool generates schemas that closely align with those from [schema.ocsf.io](https://schema.ocsf.io) but introduces key differences: